ken-okabe/vanfs/README-howFP.md

 console.log "world!";
 ```

-This style of imperative programming is also used in functional languages ​​like F# due to its simplicity and simplicity, which is good.
+This style of imperative programming is also used in functional languages ​​like F# due to its simplicity, which is good.

 <img width="100%" src="https://raw.githubusercontent.com/ken-okabe/web-images/main/fsharp.svg">